 Increased selling days

-Reducing your time to market, through improved, streamlined product information management will ultimately give you more time to sell your products.
-More selling days means increased sales revenues, and you’re more likely to gain a significant advantage over competitors in your industry.
+Reducing your time to market through improved, streamlined product information management will ultimately give you more time to sell your products.
+As we know, more selling days mean increased sales revenues!

 Improved marketing operations

 Creating launch schedules and having better processes in place means your marketing teams can plan more efficiently.